Tax-Free Childcare for Scottish Parents: How It Works

 A small group of families are better off staying with employer childcare vouchers if they joined a scheme before October 2018.
 Vouchers are tax- and NI-free up to £243 per month for basic rate taxpayers, and for two working parents both in voucher schemes, the combined annual saving can exceed the TFC top-up.
 Once you leave a voucher scheme you cannot rejoin.

-For most other Scottish working parents not on Universal Credit, Tax-Free Childcare is straightforward, free money.
+For most Scottish working parents not on Universal Credit, Tax-Free Childcare is straightforward, free money.
 The biggest risk is not claiming it at all.

 Frequently asked questions